 Disadvantaged Community Representation on the RAC: To ensure consideration of diverse views, RAC membership includes two organizations that identify and address DAC and environmental justice issues.
-San Diego Coastkeeper and Rural Community Assistance Corporation (RCAC) served on the RAC until the composition of the RAC membership was reorganized under the RAC charter.
+Current or past DAC representatives on the RAC include San Diego Coastkeeper, Groundwork-San Diego Chollas Creek, Alter-Terra, and Rural Community Assistance Corporation (RCAC).
 The RAC charter ensures the RAC will always include both urban and rural DAC representatives.
-RCAC will continue to serve as the rural DAC representative and Groundwork-San Diego Chollas Creek has recently joined the RAC to represent urban DACs.
-San Diego Coastkeeper also remains a RAC member, representing non-governmental organizations dealing with water quality issues.

-One-on-one Communication between DAC Leaders and RWMG or RAC Representatives: The RWMG and RAC contacted community leaders within the DACs, as well as organizations that support rural water systems, and asked to work with them to identify the current state of water-related resources.
+One-on-one Communication between DAC Leaders and RWMG or RAC Representatives: The RWMG and RAC contacted community leaders within the DACs, as well as organizations that support rural water systems, and asked to work with them to identify the current state of their water-related resources.
 This one-on-one correspondence ensured that DACs had access to the planning process, allowing their input to be incorporated and their interests to be represented early-on, prior to project implementation.
 Additionally, critical needs of the DACs which were identified through these discussions were translated into long-term targets for the IRWM Plan and potential projects.